 We teach her the lessons that will make life better for all people in a manner that’s pertinent to our life now.
 We’re kind to others.
 We offer assistance when it’s needed.
 We buy food for the homeless man on the corner.
 We provide our used clothing to others less fortunate so they may be warm.
 We don’t see color, race, or religion.
 Okay, we may see it, but we’re not affected by it.
 We’re not paralyzed by different.
 We try to live the lessons that Dr. King wanted us to, even 46 years past his death.

-While Martin Luther King Jr.’s words were often quoted and most everyone can remember his “I have a dream” speech; one of my favorite speeches he gave was his Where do we go from here address to the Southern Christian Leadership Conference on August 16, 1967 in Atlanta.
+While Martin Luther King Jr.’s words were often quoted and most everyone can remember his “I have a dream” speech; one of my favorite speeches he gave was his Where do we go from here address to the Southern Christian Leadership Conference in Atlanta 1967.